Policies for Reserving Rooms at the Detroit Center

 - The administrative assistant is notified by Finance Operations.

-- The Admin Assistant notifies the Facilities Coordinator, who then emails the client copying both the AA and the Director.
+- The Administrative Assistant notifies the Facilities Coordinator, who then emails the client copying both the Administrative Assistant and the Director.

 - The email notification will provide instructions as to the date which payment must be made, and the form of payment that will be accepted to clear the debt with the University.

 An additional notice will be provided via a telephone call to the phone number(s) on record, as follow up.